vgough/encfs/DESIGN.md

  - Encfs uses algorithms from third-party libraries (OpenSSL is the default) to encrypt data and filenames.

- - a user supplied password is used to decrypt a volume key, and the volume key is used for encrypting all file names and contents.
+ - A user supplied password is used to decrypt a volume key, and the volume key is used for encrypting all file names and contents.
 This makes it possible to change the password without needing to re-encrypt all files.